Documentation Index

 What If the Supervisor Is Compromised?

 A reasonable question: the supervisor can open any file and inject it into the child.
 If an attacker compromises the supervisor, can they use it as a proxy to feed arbitrary files to the sandboxed agent?
-The answer depends on where the attacker is.From the child (inside the sandbox)

 The child cannot compromise the supervisor because the supervisor never runs untrusted code.
 The agent runs in the child.
-The supervisor is nono’s own Rust binary — the parent process afterfork().
+The supervisor is nono’s own Rust binary — the parent process after fork().

 The child’s communication channels to the supervisor are: